“Don’t fear it, having an appetite is a sign that you are alive and well. Celebrate this connection to your hunger and needs”.

 Later stages of hunger

-- Stomach/gastric juices becomes more active
+- Stomach/gastric juices become more active

 - Low energy